 Are Medical Goods and Services subject to sales tax?

-While New Mexico's sales tax generally applies to most transactions, certain items have special treatment in many states when it comes to sales taxes.
-This page describes the taxability of medical goods and services in New Mexico, including medical devices, medical services and medicines.
-To learn more, see a full list of taxable and tax-exempt items in New Mexico.
+While Georgia's sales tax generally applies to most transactions, certain items have special treatment in many states when it comes to sales taxes.
+This page describes the taxability of medical goods and services in Georgia, including medical devices, medical services and medicines.
+To learn more, see a full list of taxable and tax-exempt items in Georgia.

-Sales of medicines are subject to sales tax in New Mexico.
+Sales of medical services are exempt from the sales tax in Georgia.

 In the state of Georgia, the prescription drugs are considered to be exempt.
 Any drug samples which are distributed free of charge are also considered to be exempt.